 B2B Models.
-While B2C e-commerce is measured in hundreds of millions of dollars, B2B e-commerce is measured in trillions of dollars.
+Whereas B2C e-commerce is measured in hundreds of millions of dollars, B2B e-commerce is measured in trillions of dollars.
 B2B e-commerce is several orders of magnitude larger than B2C e-commerce.
-We describe the major generic types of B2B e-commerce are e-distributors, e-procurement companies, exchanges, industry consortia, and private industrial networks.
+The major business models used in the B2B arena are e-distributor, e-procurement, exchanges, industry consortia, and private industrial networks.
 Each of these models has a distinct revenue model.

-E-commerce Enablers: The Gold Rush Model.
-Companies whose business model is focused on providing the infrastructure necessary for e-commerce have been instrumental in the development of e-commerce.
-Table 2.5 provides a list of the major players.
+E-commerce Enablers: Companies whose business model is focused on providing the infrastructure necessary for e-commerce have been instrumental in the development of e-commerce.